Fiji

 Roles explained

-Community teaching placements in Fiji involve volunteers working in a variety of placements such rural district schools, kindergartens, centres for children with various disabilities and also assisting a local community to build a school for their children.
+Most of the placements in Fiji involve volunteers working in a variety of schools such as rural district schools, kindergartens, special education schools, high schools and centres for children with various disabilities.

 Accommodation and food